nikosath/thecosmicbang-tab-manager/README.md

 opening/closing those tabs with a specified delay in between each action.
-Secondly, `FuncScheduler`, which `TabManager` relies on, is a quite generic function scheduler, in the sense that it doesn't know anything about tabs, and it can schedule any action whatsoever, as long as, it's in the form a function.
+Secondly, `FuncScheduler`, which `TabManager` relies on, is a quite generic function scheduler, in the sense that it doesn't know anything about tabs, and it can schedule any action whatsoever, as long as, it's in the form of a function.

 The reasoning for having two separate classes, was that I attemped to minimize the perceived complexity of my solution, and increase the aspects of code